 What Are the Symptoms of Type 2 Diabetes?

-Very often, people with type 2 diabetes will have no symptoms When symptoms of type 2 diabetes occur, they can vary from person to person and may include:
+Very often, people with type 2 diabetes will have no symptoms.
+When symptoms of type 2 diabetes happen, they vary from person to person and include:

 - Increased thirst

 - Dry mouth

 - Blurred vision

 - Numbness or tingling of the hands or feet